bronkula/apptools/responsive_systems/README.md

 <div class="col-xs-12 col-md-6"></div>
 ```

 In this example we have set an extra small breakpoint to a 100% column, and a medium breakpoint to a 50% column.
 Skip breakpoints where no changes are made, and only add breakpoints when your layout changes.
+Again, only add classes for breakpoints where your layout should change.

 ## Flex System